D4rkm4g1c/AzureSecuritySuite/README.md

 - Verify Steampipe installation (`steampipe --version`)
 - Check `azure_scanner.log` for detailed error messages
 - Ensure you have appropriate permissions in your Azure subscription
+- For report issues, check browser console for any JavaScript errors

 ## Contributing